 Long-Term Care Cost Audit Reports

-The Department of Health and Hospitals (DHH) has a contract with a professional CPA firm to perform on-site audits of Medicaid cost reports submitted by nursing facilities, intermediate care facilities for the mentally retarded (ICF/MR), and adult day health care (ADHC) facilities.
+The Louisiana Department of Health (LDH) has a contract with a professional CPA firm to perform on-site audits of Medicaid cost reports submitted by nursing facilities, intermediate care facilities for the mentally retarded (ICF/MR), and adult day health care (ADHC) facilities.
 In addition to the audit function, the contractor performs desk reviews of Medicaid cost reports for private nursing facilities, ICF/MR, and adult day health care facilities.
 The contractor calculates rates for the private ICF/MR, adult day health care facilities, and nursing facility specialized services [Skilled Nursing – Infectious Disease (SN/ID), Skilled Nursing – Technology Dependent Care (SN/TDC) and Neurological Rehabilitation Treatment Programs (NRTP)].
-These functions are performed to determine that providers are reimbursed within Department’s regulations and according to the Medicare Provider Reimbursement Manual (HIM-15) principles.
-The DHH Rate and Audit Review Section maintains all of the audit information compiled by the contractor.
+These functions are performed to determine that providers are reimbursed within the Department’s regulations and according to the Medicare Provider Reimbursement Manual (HIM-15) principles.
+The LDH Rate and Audit Review Section maintains all of the audit information compiled by the contractor.
 This section follows up on audit issues, as necessary.

 Minimum Data Set (MDS) Medical Records Review Overview